 This high-level function takes a pre-existing switchAnalyzeRlist as input (see importRdata).
 Then part 1 of the workflow is performed.
-Specifically it is filtered to remove low expression, isoform switches are identified via the statistical methods (unless switchTestMethod='none') and ORF are predicted if not already annotated.
+Specifically it is filtered to remove low expression, identifies significant isoform switches and ORF are predicted if not already annotated.
 Lastly the function extracts the nucleotide sequence and the ORF AA sequences of the isoforms involved in isoform switches.
 To enable external and internal sequence analysis these sequences are both saved to the computer (as fasta files) and added to the switchAnalyzeRlist.